 The core of your business lies in performance analysis and the number and type of data elements derived daily from the complexity of your orders and tasks.
 Do not let your data go to waste.
 Check what opportunities your field service management system could offer, and select the right reporting tools to increase your performance and identify recurring problems.

 9. Lack of preparation

 If your plans regarding new field service management strategies are not communicated effectively, you might have problems from the very start as you try to convince employees about the wisdom of your changes.
 Make sure that you will have enough time to train your employees and gather their feedback before the final launch.
 The best way is to nominate a few employees to become “expert users" of your field service management system and, at the same time, will assist your current and future employees with their queries.
 In other words, train the trainer.

 10. Failing to play the long game

 Long-term thinking is not a cliché.
 You will not be able to develop your business without improving your quality.
-Remember that an employee ticking off a task on their schedule does not mean “job done”.
+Remember that an employee ticking off a task on their schedule does not mean that the job is fully done.
 Quality and customer satisfaction should be trademarks of every organization, including yours.
 Use your field service management solution to analyze and improve customer satisfaction and experience.
 Ask customers to fill out a survey, analyze the information they give you, and come back to your employees with the feedback.